Imagine this scenario with me:

 As you start today, you don’t have any pressing demands.
 What utter luxury!
 You might even have time to finish reading that mystery you started a few nights ago (you had had to stop right at the cliff-hanger!).
 Ah. . .what an amazing feeling to have some space to enjoy reading.

 But wait!
 What’s this?
 Oh, NO!
-You forgot that you had to bake 5 dozen cookies for a friend’s daughter’s graduation party.
+You forgot that you had to bake 5 dozen cookies for a friend’s daughter’s birthday party.
 Oh, and, what about the bills you have to pay TODAY!
 And, now your kids announce that there’s been a change to the schedule—you’ve got to drive them to a soccer game in one hour, which means, of course, that you have to make breakfast, get your kids presentable to go out the door, and quickly wave a brush at your hair. . .

 We’ve all had days like this, right?
 You know what it feels like to have pressure crash down on you as your to-do list grows right before your eyes.